Gubaer/josm-scripting-plugin/docs/rhino.md

 ## The JavaScript API V1

-The JOSM Scripting Plugin ships with JavaScript API.
-API V1 can be used together with Mozilla Rhino as scripting engine.
+The JOSM Scripting Plugin ships with a JavaScript API.
+API V1 can be used together with Mozilla Rhino as a scripting engine.

 API V1 has the following main features: